bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :connect-url

-The url that the figwheel repl client will use to connect back to the server.
+The url that the figwheel REPL client will use to connect back to the server.

 This url is actually a template that will be filled in.
 For example